testcontainers/testcontainers-go/docs/features/docker_compose.md

 Also have a look at [ComposeStack](https://pkg.go.dev/github.com/testcontainers/testcontainers-go#ComposeStack) docs for further information.

-## Usage of `docker-compose` binary
+## Usage of the `docker compose` binary

-_Node:_ this API is deprecated and superseded by `ComposeStack` which takes advantage of `docker-compose` v2 being implemented in Go as well by directly using the upstream project.
+_Node:_ this API is deprecated and superseded by `ComposeStack` which takes advantage of `compose` v2 being implemented in Go as well by directly using the upstream project.

-You can override Testcontainers' default behaviour and make it use a docker-compose binary installed on the local machine.
-This will generally yield an experience that is closer to running docker-compose locally, with the caveat that Docker Compose needs to be present on dev and CI machines.
+You can override Testcontainers' default behaviour and make it use a docker compose binary installed on the local machine.
+This will generally yield an experience that is closer to running docker compose locally, with the caveat that Docker Compose needs to be present on dev and CI machines.

 ### Examples